Should you tell your customers you have an AI chatbot?

 Be prepared for your CSAT to be affected (positively and negatively)

-CSAT (Customer Satisfaction) scores can be affected if customers know they are talking with a bot.
+CSAT (Customer Satisfaction) scores can be affected if customers know they are talking with a customer service bot.
 Let’s imagine a situation where the bot is doing exactly what a customer service agent would do.

 So, if a customer asks to return an item after the date for returns has passed, an agent would be correct to say that it wasn’t possible.
 In the same way, bots should not be making up company policy and allowing a little flexibility.